cal-itp/data-infra/docs/analytics_tools/08_data_catalogs.md

 When putting GCS files into the catalog, note that geospatial datasets (zipped shapefiles, GeoJSONs) require the additional `use_fsspec: true` argument compared to tabular datasets (parquets, CSVs).
 Geoparquets, the exception, are catalogued like tabular datasets.

 Opening geospatial datasets through `intake` is the easiest way to import these datasets within a Jupyter Notebook.
 Otherwise, `geopandas` can read the geospatial datasets that are locally saved or downloaded first from the bucket, but not directly with a GCS file path.
+Refer to [07_storing_data](./07_storing_data.md#setting-up-google-authentication) to set up your Google authentication.

 ```yaml
 lehd_federal_jobs_by_tract: